nickjbrowning/cscs-docs/docs/alps/index.md

 -   :fontawesome-solid-signs-post: __Clusters__

-    The resources on Alps are partitioned and configured into versatile software defined clusters (vClusters).
+    The resources on Alps are partitioned and configured into versatile software defined clusters.

-    [:octicons-arrow-right-24: Alps vClusters][ref-alps-clusters]
+    [:octicons-arrow-right-24: Alps Clusters][ref-alps-clusters]

 -   :fontawesome-solid-signs-post: __Hardware__